How to Parse JSON in Python - Easy Steps

 }

-This python json parsing example contains common: a string, number, boolean, and an array.
+This Python JSON parsing example contains common elements: a string, a number, a boolean, and an array.
 Getting familiar with this structure makes it much easier to work in Python.

 Interacting with JSON in Python